vboussange/WSLJuliaWorkshop2023/Misc/installation_instructions.md

 # Installation instructions

-Although you can download Julia binaries on the [official Julia website](https://julialang.org), we strongy recommend using [juliaup](https://github.com/JuliaLang/juliaup) to install Julia. `juliaup` is a cross-platform installer for the Julia programming language, that allows to manage different Julia version, and e.g. update the Julia version when the installed version is outdated.
+To follow the workshop materials, you need to have the following softwares installed on your computer:
+- Julia
+- Jupyter

+Additionally, we recommend using
+- VSCode

-As an integrated development environment (IDE, e.g. RStudio for the R language), we recommend using Visual Studio Code.
+as an integrated development environment (IDE, e.g. RStudio for the R language), together with its Julia extension.

 You'll find installation instructions below for different platforms.

+## Installing Julia

+We strongly recommend using [juliaup](https://github.com/JuliaLang/juliaup) to install Julia. `juliaup` is a cross-platform installer for the Julia programming language, that allows to manage different Julia version, and e.g. update the Julia version when the installed version is outdated.

+In case juliaup does not work for you, refer to the section [Installing Julia without `juliaup`](#installing-julia-without-juliaup)
-## Installing Julia with `juliaup`
+### Installing Julia with `juliaup`
 The following will launch a script that installs `juliaup` on your machine, and subsequently install the latest version of Julia.

-### Windows
+#### Windows

 On Windows Julia and Juliaup can be installed directly from the Windows store [here](https://www.microsoft.com/store/apps/9NJNWW8PVKMN).
 One can also install exactly the same version by executing